 - Insurance premiums, co-pays and deductibles for health insurance, dental and eye insurance, and long-term care insurance

-- Lifetime care fees (percentage of fees paid under lifetime contract with a continuing care retirement community)
+- Lifetime care fees (a percentage of fees paid under a lifetime contract with a continuing care retirement community)

 - Meals (while staying in a hospital or similar facility)

 - Medicare Part B and Part D premiums